BokehServer: a Bokeh server in Julia

 Keywords:

-- sizing_mode: the sizing mode for each child, which is left untouched if
+• sizing_mode: the sizing mode for each child, which is left untouched if nothing is given.

-is given. - toolbar_location: the merged toolbar position.
-Use
+• toolbar_location: the merged toolbar position.
+Use nothing to remove it

 layout(